 A large box arrives for Donald on his birthday, three gifts inside.
 He unwraps one at a time, and each takes him on an adventure.
-The first is a movie projector with a film about the birds of South American: Donald watches two cartoons, one tells of a penguin who longs to live on a tropical isle and the other about a gaucho boy who hunts the wild ostrich.
+The first is a movie projector with a film about the birds of South America; Donald watches two cartoons, one tells of a penguin who longs to live on a tropical isle and the other about a gaucho boy who hunts the wild ostrich.
 The second gift is a pop-up book about Brazil.
-Inside is Zé Carioca, who takes Donald to Brazil's Bahia for a mix of animation and live action: the two cartoon birds sing and dance with natives.
+Inside is Jose Carioca, who takes Donald to Brazil's Bahia for a mix of animation and live action: the two cartoon birds sing and dance with natives.
 The third gift is a piñata, accompanied by Panchito.
 A ride on a magic serape takes the three amigos singing and dancing across Mexico. ¡Olé!
 Written by

 UTTERLY FASCINATING!
 ENTIRELY DIFFERENT! (original print ad - all caps)

 See more »